fluxcd/flux/site/faq.md

 `kubectl delete secret flux-git-deploy`

-Then create a new secret named `flux-git-deploy` and using your key as the content of the secret:
+Then create a new secret named `flux-git-deploy`, using your key as the content of the secret:

 `kubectl create secret generic flux-git-deploy --from-file /path/to/id-rsa-flux`